Contribute

 for the topological and differential parts

-Before starting to modify the sources, make sure that you are dealing with the latest stable version of SageMath (10.4 at the moment).
-Even better, you could work on the latest development version of SageMath.
-This is even necessary if the planned changes depend upon previous SageManifolds code merged in the development version of SageMath (the so-called beta versions, for instance 10.5.beta0).
+Before starting to modify the sources, make sure that you are using the latest stable version of SageMath (10.5 at the moment).
+Even better, you could work on the latest development version of SageMath (the so-called beta versions, for instance 10.6.beta0).

 To download and install the development version of SageMath, proceed as follows.
 First of all, make sure the prerequisites needed to build